 Aside from its inherent charm, there are a number of things the listing does right.
 And regardless of whether your own property is a picture-perfect fantasy treehouse in Endor or not, there are some lessons we can learn by taking a closer look.

-Lesson: Know your audience.
+: Know your audience.
 While some properties are versatile enough to cater to everyone, it can often be worth your while to choose one or two specific markets and direct all your efforts towards them.
-See: How to market your vacation rental to Millennials as an example.
+See: How to market your vacation rental to Millennials

 It's easy for people to see a few photos of a property they like, get caught up in the excitement and fail to take in all the information.
 That's how gaps form between their expectations and reality.
 As a host, you need to be up-front about all aspects of your property so that, even if a guest has the wrong understanding, you can prove it was not from a lack of clear information.

 For example: a major disadvantage of the Atlanta treehouse is that it has no bathroom inside it.
 Though mildly inconvenient, if guests know this and book anyway, it won't detract from their experience because their expectations were managed.